fpclass/lecture-recursion/README.md

-# lecture6
+# Lecture: Recursive functions
-Code shown in the sixth CS141 lecture.
+Code shown in the CS141 lecture on recursive functions.